 Can a magistrate make a domestic violence order even if they have not received an application for one?

 Yes.
 Sometimes a magistrate can make a domestic violence order against someone even though the aggrieved has not applied for one.
 This can happen if a magistrate convicts a person of an offence involving an act of domestic violence.
-To make an order, the magistrate would have to be satisfied the people involved were in a relationship covered by the law (see page 8), an act of domestic violence has occurred, and a domestic violence order is necessary or desirable to protect the aggrieved.
+To make an order, the magistrate would have to be satisfied the people involved were in a relationship covered by the law (see Which relationships are protected?), an act of domestic violence has occurred, and a domestic violence order is necessary or desirable to protect the aggrieved.
 If there was already a domestic violence order in place when the offence was committed, the magistrate could change the order by including extra conditions or by changing the domestic violence order length to protect the aggrieved.
 In both situations, the magistrate still has to allow the people involved to say what they think about the order being made.

 The Childrens Court

 The Childrens Court magistrate can make or change a domestic violence order to protect a parent when a child protection order application has been made.